 INSERT INTO table VALUES (1, 2, 3), (3, 4, 5), (6, 7, 8);

 is also supported by MonetDB.
 However, this variant is not to be recommended for large numbers of tuples either.
 It uses a lot of stack space on the server, and stack space is a very limited commodity.
-In other words, if you try to insert too many tuples in one go, the query will fail, or worse, the server will crash.
+In other words, if you try to insert too many tuples in one go, the query will fail.

 A major cost factor in all insertion statements is to decipher the call structure and turning the literals into the internal format.
 The overhead of the former can be removed with a slightly faster way of inserting data using a prepared query.
 In ODBC you would first call: